 After the death of someone close, children often worry that they, or others close to them, could die too.
 Again, it's important to be honest with children: everyone dies some time, but most people live a long time.
-It is unusual for a baby or child to die.
+It is unusual for a baby or child to die and it is OK to feel sad.

-Adults often worry about letting children see a sibling who has died or attend the funeral.
+Adults often worry about letting children see their sibling who has died or attend the funeral.
 Every child is different, but if they are going to be present you can help them prepare by explaining what will happen.

 Younger children might like to draw or write something to be placed in the coffin.
 You could ask older children for ideas for the funeral, for example a special piece of music or a favourite memory to share.

 Let them see that you are upset too.
-Although you may want to protect them, children will learn how to grieve from those around them.
-Show them how to be open rather than trying to hide their emotions.
+Although you may want to protect them, children will learn how to grieve from those around them and rely on adults to support them.
+Showing them how to be open rather than trying to hide their emotions can help them feel reassured.
 You should try to keep children to their routine.
 Familiar routines can create a sense of normality that helps them feel safe and secure.